giordano-arcieri/Tower_of_Hanoi_AI/README.md

                 Create pointers from the successors/state to N

-                If a successor is a goal node then OUTCOME=True
+                If a successor is a goal state then OUTCOME=True

                 Else add successors at end of OPEN list

     If OUTCOME = True then return the path from IS to successor